San Diego–Tijuana: International recognition

-Cultural Enclaves
+Cultural enclaves

 Additionally, the metropolitan area is home to many cultural enclaves from around the world not including American and Mexican enclaves they have of each other.

 Sports

-San Diego–Tijuana is an avid sports community.
-Popular sports include association football, American football, baseball, and, to a lesser extent, bloodless bullfighting.
-The region has professional teams involved in Major League Baseball and the Liga MX.
-In a sign of binational friendship, San Diegans – Team USA – and Tijuanenses – Team Mexico – engaged in a friendly game of border volleyball at Border Field State Park in which volleyballs were passed over the international border fence splitting the beach.
-This was the first game of international border volleyball and garnered attention from tourists and the media.
+The most prominent sports in the area are baseball and association football.
+San Diego is the home of the San Diego Padres of Major League Baseball (MLB) and San Diego FC of Major League Soccer (MLS).
+Tijuana is the home of Club Tijuana of Liga MX and the Toros de Tijuana of the Mexican League (LMB).

-Watersports and boardsports also form a large part of San Diego–Tijuana sports culture.
-Sailing is a popular hobby in the San Diego Bay and Mission Bay areas.
-The San Diego–Ensenada International Yacht Race is hosted by the Southwestern Yacht Club of San Diego and takes place annually as over 100 contestants from Southern and Baja California race from San Diego Bay to Bahia de Todos Santos.
-The region is known for its avid surf scene.
-Surfers take to the water in the beaches of North County and Rosarito; well-known destinations include Swami's, Cardiff-by-the-Sea, and Baja Malibu.
+Watersports and boardsports form a large part of San Diego–Tijuana sports culture.
+Sailing is popular in the San Diego Bay and Mission Bay areas.
+The San Diego–Ensenada International Yacht Race is hosted by Southwestern Yacht Club of San Diego.
+The region is known for its avid surfing scene; well-known destinations include Swami's and Baja Malibu.

+In a sign of binational friendship, San Diegans – Team USA – and Tijuanenses – Team Mexico – played in a friendly game of "border volleyball" at Border Field State Park, in which volleyballs were passed over the international border fence splitting the beach.
+This was the first game of international border volleyball and garnered national media attention.

 In the mid-2000s, the Binational Organizing Committee (BiNOC) of San Diego–Tijuana made it known that the sister-cities were interested in making a bid for the 2016 Summer Olympics.
-The proposed bid intentionally rivaled L.A.'s bid for the 2016 games.
-However, the U.S. Olympic Committee (USOC) decided against the binational bid and made it clear San Diego would not receive the opportunity to host the Summer Games in 2016.
-Furthermore, USOC member Bob Ctvrtlik stated the International Olympic Committee has never been inclined to consider a dual-city Games.
+The proposed bid intentionally rivaled Los Angeles' bid for the 2016 games.
+However, the U.S. Olympic Committee (USOC) decided against the binational bid.